gvwilson/thirdbit/src/fiction/makers-return/index.md

 Mama Roo's hand tightened slightly on her shoulder as if she could read her daughter's thoughts.

-The mayor's mechanical leg hummed slightly as she descended the steps to pluck the envelope from Special Blazes' hand.
+The mayor's mechanical leg whirred slightly as she descended the steps to pluck the envelope from Special Blazes' hand.
-She unfolded the letter it contained and pursed her lips as she scanned it.
+She unfolded the letter it contained and pursed her lips as she read it.
 "Seems to be in order," she allowed.
 "Of course,
 you'll need permission from the new owner."